ryndaniels/effective-devops/preso.md

 * Agency
 * Adaptability: Role adherence

+^ J

 ---

 # Learned Helplessness

-^ When people are conditioned through environment that they have no control, will not act to change condition.
+^ K: When people are conditioned through environment that they have no control, will not act to change condition, example

 ---